Mokkapps/blog/blog/2018-07-22/my-definition-of-a-software-developer.md

 ## Conclusion

 As you can see the journey of becoming a senior software developer is not very easy and cannot be achieved in a short amount of time.
-This is the point where years of experience are important but you have to spend your time in these years by focussing on the above mentioned aspects.
+This is the point where years of experience are important but you have to spend your time in these years by focusing on the above mentioned aspects.
 If you only have many years of work experience but did not grow yourself as a developer you cannot be a "senior" in my opinion.

 Of course, this is only my humble opinion so let me know what's your definition of a "senior" developer and what experiences you have made working with them?